machaao/machaao-samples/index.rst

 Sending a Media Attachment
 -----------------------------------------------------------------------------
-Below is an example CURL request to send a message attachment to a particular user id using our Core Messaging APIs.
+Below is an example CURL request to send a message attachment to a particular user id.

 ::